Why paying on time is important

 • The impact of late payments lessens over time.

-When you miss a series of payments and do not bring the account current, the lender may take action such as closing the account, charging off the debt and sending it to collections.
-In the case of an auto loan, this may involve the repossession and sale of the vehicle as the creditor tries to recover the money it is owed.
-If the sale price does not cover all of the debt, the difference – known as the deficiency balance – may be passed onto a collection agency that will seek to collect the money itself.
+When you miss a series of payments and do not bring the account current, the lender may take action such as closing the account, charging off the debt and sending it to their collections department.
+For an auto loan, this could involve the repossession and sale of the vehicle as the creditor tries to recover the money it is owed.
+If the sale price does not cover all of the debt, they may attempt to collect the difference, known as the deficiency balance.

 Consecutive missed payments and further outcomes like these also remain on credit reports for up to seven years.